 Cutting it live-on-stage and having the performance skills to deliver the goods is now more important than ever, and it applies to all styles of music-making in New Zealand.

-Music creators just accept the irony that all the NZ on Air funding they apply for will simply pass through them to the recording studios and the video companies who’ve done very nicely for years, but it’s so frustrating because the musicians themselves generate very little revenue themselves from this exercise – maybe sell a few CDs at their gigs and have an expensive video out there in cyberspace that few will ever see.
-This proposal suggests we shift about a third of the current music funding of $3.7 million to establishing some new live music venues: the aim is to help bands and performers develop the stage skills they desperately need – because on the world music circuit today it’s all about the live show.
+NZ on Air funding at the moment simply passes through the musicains to the recording studios and the video companies who’ve done very nicely for years but it’s so frustrating because the musicians themselves get very little revenue from this exercise – maybe sell a few CDs at their gigs and have an expensive video out there, somewhere.

-The working title for this new initiate is Live-On-Stage.
 The proposal is for a string of venues that are open every night of the week with different kinds of music, for example; Monday night could be for folk and acoustic.
 Tuesday for roots and reggae, Wednesday for underage bands, Thursday for the heavy rockers, Friday’s for regular pop, rock and punk bands, and Saturday could have the touring bands, Sunday could be for anything that presents itself; choirs, blues nights, hip hop or Girls Rock Camp reunions.
-All these diverse music communities already exist and all have a keen following and they desperately need places to play, and especially for all-ages audiences.
+All these diverse music communities already exist and all have a keen following and they desperately need places to play – especially for under age audiences.

-Live-On-Stage venues would be busy places that could be open much of the day for recording sessions and band rehearsals and then on into the evening with the live gigs – a great scene for sure.
+NZ on Stage venues would be busy places that could be open much of the day for recording sessions and band rehearsals and then on into the evening with the live gigs – a great scene for sure.
 The sound system would be fantastic with full monitoring, the back wall would be a big LED screen and the lighting rig suitable for any genre or mood, from the folk club to the party bands.
-Live-On-Stage venues would become an exciting place for music makers, music creators and supporters.
+NZ on Stage venues would become an exciting place for music makers, music creators and supporters.

-In terms of staff, each Live-On-Stage venue would need to employ three full-time people and a few part-timers.
+In terms of staff, each NZ on Stage venue would need to employ three full-time people and a few part-timers.
 The three full-time salaried positions would be a front-of-house manager, a technician, and a marketing person.
 Fun jobs that many in the hospitality industry, music schools and media arts colleges would be flocking to fill.
 Part-timers would be security, cleaning, maintenance and additional technical support.